Backbase/golden-sample-app/docs/playbooks/JIRA-001-playbook.md

 **Prompt:** `select-repo-specs`

 ```
+Act as the Product Agent from @docs/agents/product-agent.md in CREATE mode.

-## REPO CONTEXT for JIRA-001
+## TASK: Gather Repo Context for JIRA-001

+**Context:** @docs/specs/JIRA-001/task.md (ADRs selected in previous step)

+Execute PHASE 2: REPO CONTEXT from your response protocol.

 Identify repo-specific conventions that sit ON TOP OF ADRs.
 Do NOT solution — only gather context.

+Output format:
 ### 1. Similar Implementations to Reference
-List 1-2 existing features in this repo that solve a similar problem.
-Format: `[Feature name]: [file path]`
-Do NOT copy code — just provide paths for later reference.
+`[Feature name]: [file path]` — do NOT copy code, just paths

 ### 2. API Contracts
 Which endpoints are relevant?
 List paths only.

 ### 3. Existing Types/Interfaces to Reuse
-List interfaces or types from this repo that could be reused (with file paths).
+List interfaces or types with file paths.

 ⚠️ DO NOT include:
-- Files to create or modify — that's solution design (Step 1.4)
+- Files to create or modify
-- Explanations of patterns — ADRs cover these
-- Code examples — reference files instead
 - Implementation decisions

-Append to: docs/specs/JIRA-001/task.md
+- Code snippets

+⛔ STOP after outputting repo context.
+Wait for confirmation before disambiguation.
 ```

 ---